dianakagawa/faker-api/README.md

 # faker-api

-Create a API that returns fake users and companies with Express and faker-js.
+### Create an API that returns fake users and companies with Express and faker-js.

-Homework for Coding Dojo
+Homework for Coding Dojo.